dsloyer/ez-kubeadm/README.md

        but the nodes can only become ready when romana-agent is up and running.
 My solution: add tolerance for nodes that are not-ready (applied to the romana-agent daemonset YAML).
   7. Run "source ./makeK8s.sh -s ubuntu", or "source ./makeK8s.sh -s centos" to create a new cluster
-  8. Edits to the Vagrantfile should only be needed to:
+  8. Edits to the Vagrantfile (Vagrantfile.ubuntu or Vagrantfile.centos) should only be needed to:
       * change the memory or CPU settings for the nodes
       * change master and worker node IP addresses.
         Ubuntu master IP is 192.168.205.10; worker node IPs immediately follow, i.e. node1 is 192.168.205.11